jshprz/cyberdark-fe/README.md

 pwsh

 # Navigate to the project root
-cd to-the-project-root-directory-of-the-smgn-cyber-fe
+cd to-the-project-root-directory-of-the-cyberdark-fe

 # Run the deployment script
-./deploy-smgn-cyber-fe.ps1 -ProjectRoot "./" -Env prod -RemoteHost 23.137.84.162 -RemoteUser dev
+./deploy-cyberdark-fe.ps1 -ProjectRoot "./" -Env prod -RemoteHost 23.137.84.162 -RemoteUser dev

 # Script Parameters
 # -ProjectRoot – Path to the root of the Angular project (e.g., ./)